 - (b) A child under one is not permitted to ride on a bicycle.

 - (c) A child one or more years of age, but less than 5, must wear an approved helmet and be carried in a properly affixed child carrier.

 Cycling for Work? - Delivery and Other Commerical Purposes:

-    Business must provide working cyclist with a helmet, according to A.N.S.I.
+- Business must provide working cyclist with a helmet, according to A.N.S.I. or Snell standards.

 Rules for you while you ride in NYC